TaxoDros/TaxoDros.github.io/README.md

 TaxoDros keeps a library of associated pdfs.
 See [pdf](pdf/) for more information.

-Introduction
+## Index File Details

+Details based on German description provided by Bächli in Juni 2017 with English translations provided by Donat Agosti.

 Der Ordner enthält 10 Files.
 Mit Ausnahme von SYST.TEXT sind alles Text-Files mit der max.
 Länge 72; der Font ist fix-length, damit der Inhalt tabellarisch aussehen kann.
 Zu den einzelnen Files sind folgende Informationen wichtig:

 This folder includes 10 files.
 With the exception of SYST.TEXT all the Text-files are size limited (72 Chars); the font is fix-length so that the content looks (pseudo)tabllaric [he uses something like Courier which makes it easier for him to look at the data in a text editor].
 The following information is important to understand the individual files.

-## Index File Details

-Details based on German description provided by Bächli in Juni 2017 with English translations provided by Donat Agosti.

 ### History
 Version 20240112: Added DOI to .K in DROS5.TEXT and SYST.QE.TEXT